Li Bai: Death

-A memorial of Li Bai lies just west of Ma'anshan.
+The new Emperor Daizong appointed Li Bai as a court counsellor in January 764, but by the time the imperial edict arrived in Dangtu, Anhui, Li Bai had already been reported dead for more than a year.
+Local authorities, however, were only able to ascertain that he died sometime in 762, with the date and cause of his death lost to history.

+Later writers speculated about Li's death.
+The ninth-century Tang poet Pi Rixiu suggested in a poem that Li had died of chronic thoracic suppuration (pus entering the chest cavity).
+According to another source, Li Bai drowned after falling from his boat one day while drunk, as he tried to embrace the reflection of the moon in the Yangtze River.

 Calligraphy

-Li Bai was also a skilled calligrapher, though there is only one surviving piece of his calligraphy work in his own handwriting that exists today.
-The piece is titled Shàng yáng tái (Going Up To Sun Terrace), a 38.1 × 28.5 cm long scroll (with later addition of a title written by Emperor Huizong of Song and a postscript added by Qianlong Emperor himself); the calligraphy is housed in the Palace Museum in Beijing, China.
+Li Bai was a skilled calligrapher.
+One surviving piece of his calligraphy work in his own handwriting exists today.
+The piece is titled Shàng yáng tái (Going Up To Sun Terrace), a 38.1 × 28.5 cm long scroll (with later addition of a title written by Emperor Huizong of Song and a postscript added by the Qianlong Emperor); the calligraphy is housed in the Palace Museum in Beijing, China.

 Surviving texts and editing

 Even Li Bai and Du Fu, the two most famous and most comprehensively edited Tang poets, were affected by the destruction of the imperial Tang libraries and the loss of many private collections in the periods of turmoil (An Lushan Rebellion and Huang Chao Rebellion).
 Although many of Li Bai's poems have survived, even more were lost and there is difficulty regarding variant texts.
 One of the earliest endeavors at editing Li Bai's work was by his relative Li Yangbing, the magistrate of Dangtu, with whom he stayed in his final years and to whom he entrusted his manuscripts.
 However, the most reliable texts are not necessarily in the earliest editions.
-Song dynasty scholars produced various editions of his poetry, but it was not until the Qing dynasty that such collections as the Quan Tangshi (Complete Tang Poems) made the most comprehensive studies of the then surviving texts.
+Song dynasty scholars produced various editions of his poetry, but it was not until the Qing dynasty that such collections as the Complete Tang Poems made the most comprehensive studies of the then surviving texts.